elastic/elasticsearch/docs/internal/DistributedArchitectureGuide.md

 Tasks are tracked in-memory on each node in the node's [TaskManager], new tasks are registered via one of the [TaskManager#register] methods.
 Registration of a task creates a [Task] instance with a unique-for-the-node numeric identifier, populates it with some metadata and stores it in the [TaskManager].

-Tasks are uniquely addressable in a cluster via the string `{node-ID}:{local-task-ID}`, e.g. `oTUltX4IQMOUUVeiohTt8A:124`.
-The [TaskId] class is a DTO used to represent the globally unique ID.

 The [register][TaskManager#register] methods will return the registered [Task] instance, which can be used to interact with the task.
 The [Task] class is often sub-classed to include task-specific data and operations.
 Specific [Task] subclasses are created by overriding the [createTask][TaskAwareRequest#createTask] method on the [TaskAwareRequest] passed to the [TaskManager#register] methods.

 When a task is completed, it must be unregistered via [TaskManager#unregister].

+#### A note about task IDs
+The IDs given to a task are numeric, supplied by a counter that starts at zero and increments over the life of the node process.
+So while they are unique in the individual node process, they would collide with IDs allocated after the node restarts, or IDs allocated on other nodes.

+To better identify a task in the cluster scope, the string `{node-ID}:{local-task-ID}` (e.g. `oTUltX4IQMOUUVeiohTt8A:124`) is used, however for the reasons explained this tuple will only be guaranteed unique for current tasks, not historical ones.
+[TaskId] is the DTO used to represent this tuple.

 ### What Tasks Are Tracked